-Appendix II sets out the four of the principles texts from which the framework and definition of the Right to the City developed by Policy Unit 1 has been drawn.
+1. Annex II sets out the four of the principles texts from which the framework and definition of the right to the city developed by Policy Unit 1 has been drawn.

-1. Brazil's City Statute (2001)
+I. Brazil's City Statute (2001)

-Brazil's City Statute (2001) was inspired by the National Urban Reform Movement, a broad-based social movement that campaigned for an urban focus in the country's new constitution adopted in 1988.
-Chapter II of the constitution on urban policy was expanded through the Brazil City Statute in 2001 that created the Ministry of Cities.
-Brazil is one of the few countries in the world with a city statute.

-Article 2°.
-I and II defines the right to the city as a general guideline for the purpose of guiding urban policy to give order to the full development of the social functions of the city and of urban property.

-Article 2°.
-Urban policy is aimed at ordaining the full development of the social functions of the city and urban property, subject to the following general guidelines:

-I. The right to sustainable cities is understood as the right to urban land, housing, environmental sanitation, urban infrastructure, transportation and public services, to work and leisure for current and future generations;
+- 2. Brazil's City Statute (2001) was inspired by the National Urban Reform Movement, a broad-based social movement that campaigned for an urban focus in the country's new Constitution adopted in 1988.
+Chapter II of the Constitution on urban policy was expanded through the Brazil City Statute in 2001 that created the Ministry of Cities.
+Brazil is one of the few countries in the world with a city statute. - 3.
+Article 2: I and II define the right to the city as a general guideline for the purpose of guiding urban policy to give order to the full development of the social functions of the city and of urban property. - 4.
+Article 2: urban policy is aimed at ordaining the full development of the social functions of the city and urban property, subject to the following general guidelines: - (a) The right to sustainable cities is understood as the right to urban land, housing, environmental sanitation, urban infrastructure, transportation and public services, to work and leisure for current and future generations; - (b) Democratic administration by means of participation of the population and of the representative associations of the various segments of the community in the formulation, execution and monitoring of urban development projects, plans and programmes. - 5.
+This definition brings understanding of a diffuse right that includes the right of present and future generations, adopting by analogy the definition of sustainable development which includes the right to an environment that must be preserved for present and future generations.

 II.
-Democratic administration by means of participation of the population and of the representative associations of the various segments of the community in the formulation, execution and monitoring of urban development projects, plans and programs.

-This definition brings understanding of a diffuse right that includes the right of present and future generations, adopting by analogy the definition of sustainable development which includes the right to an environment that must be preserved for present and future generations.

-2. Ecuador's Constitution (2008)
+Ecuador's Constitution (2008)

-Ecuador's 2008 constitution includes much-heralded 'rights to nature' and in Arts 30 and 31 a 'right to enjoy the city'.

-Article 30.
-Persons have the right to a safe and healthy habitat and adequate and decent housing, regardless of their social and economic status.

-Article 31.
-Persons have the right to fully enjoy the city and its public spaces, on the basis of principles of sustainability, social justice, respect for different urban cultures and a balance between the urban and rural sectors.
+- 6. Ecuador's 2008 Constitution includes much-heralded "rights to nature" and, in articles 30 and 31, a "right to enjoy the city". - 7.
+Article 30: persons have the right to a safe and healthy habitat and adequate and decent housing, regardless of their social and economic status. - 8.
+Article 31: persons have the right to fully enjoy the city and its public spaces, on the basis of principles of sustainability, social justice, respect for different urban cultures and a balance between the urban and rural sectors.
 Exercising the right to the city is based on the democratic management of the city, with respect to the social and environmental function of property and the city and with the full exercise of citizenship.

-3. World Charter for the Right to the City (2005)
+III.
+World Charter for the Right to the City (2005)

-The World Charter suggests how city inhabitants may exercise the Right to the City, e.g in Article 1, Item 1: through a, 'city free of discrimination based on gender, age, health status, income, nationality, ethnicity, migratory condition, or political, religious or sexual orientation, and to preserve cultural memory and identity'.
-Thus the city is like a culturally rich and diversified collective space that pertains to all its inhabitants".

-Article 1, Item 2: defines the Right to the City as "the equitable usufruct of cities within the principles of sustainability, democracy, equity, and social justice.
-It is the collective right of the inhabitants of cities, in particular of the vulnerable and marginalized groups, that confers upon them legitimacy of action and organization, based on their uses and customs, with the objective to achieve full exercise of the right to free self-determination and an adequate standard of living".
+- 9. The World Charter suggests how city inhabitants may exercise the right to the city, e.g. in article 1, item 1: through a city free of discrimination based on gender, age, health status, income, nationality, ethnicity, migratory condition, or political, religious or sexual orientation, and to preserve cultural memory and identity.
+Thus the city is like a culturally rich and diversified collective space that pertains to all its inhabitants. - 10.
+Article 1, item 2, defines the right to the city as "the equitable usufruct of cities within the principles of sustainability, democracy, equity, and social justice.
+It is the collective right of the inhabitants of cities, in particular of the vulnerable and marginalized groups, that confers upon them legitimacy of action and organization, based on their uses and customs, with the objective to achieve full exercise of the right to free self-determination and an adequate standard of living."

-4. Global Charter-Agenda for Human Rights in the City (2011)
+IV.
+Global charter-agenda for human rights in the city (2011)